ABOUTI like working in advertising because it fuels my pizza habit. Also, because it gave me a chance to start an underground pizza society.

-WORK HIGHLIGHTSMy first TV spot was about preventing underage drinking.
-Then there’s the story about how I turned my weekly blog posting gig into a copywriter/VP of Marketing gig for a sweatshirt startup.
-Here are the videos we made to inspire people to quit smoking.
-Here’s the campaign we ran to shame Big Tobacco for taking 11 years to put out the lowest effort/production admissions of guilt.
-When Boeing wanted to make a virtual tour for the Renton factory where they do incredible things, I worked on the project and wrote the script.
-Experience it here.
+WORK HIGHLIGHTSThese are the videos we made to inspire people to quit smoking.
+Here’s the story about how I turned my weekly blog posting gig into a copywriter/VP of Marketing gig for a sweatshirt startup.
+This is the campaign we ran to shame Big Tobacco for taking 11 years to produce low effort court-ordered admissions of guilt.
+When Boeing wanted to make a virtual tour for the Renton factory where they do incredible things, I worked on the project and wrote the script–experience it here.
 We won some awards for that.
+My first TV spot was about preventing underage drinking.
 I have more TV/video spots, this time for water conservation.
 Also, a radio spot where a mom tries to trick her son into thinking it’s national walk to the park while eating a donut day so she can talk to him about underage drinking.
-Some radio spots about how the choice to drive buzzed can be a devestating one for somebody else.
+Some more radio spots about how the choice to drive buzzed can be a devestating one for somebody else.
 And all the songs I wrote and recorded for new business pitches.
-Thanks for checking it out.
+Thanks for spending some time on my site.

 RESUMER&R Partners – Senior Copywriter

 BYU – Advertising/AdLab/English Minor

 PERSONAL PROJECTA documentation of all the great faces and crowd reactions at WWF wrestling events in the 80’s and early 90’s.
 It’s intimate and it’s vulnerable.

 FURTHER READINGA poem I wrote about my cat, Marnie.

 My cat sits at the foot of the screen door.

 Never been out there before.